 Seasonal affective disorder (SAD) is a type of depression that’s related to changes in seasons.
 The symptoms may include feeling sad, down and listless.
 Many also report losing interest in activities they once enjoyed, feeling sluggish, sleeping too much, having carbohydrate cravings, difficulty concentrating and a feeling of hopelessness.

+While SAD can feel overwhelming, there are effective strategies to cope with the condition.
 The best therapy would of course be to spend time with loved ones somewhere sunny.

-• Muscle aches and weakness, Tiredness and chronic fatigue, Inflammation, Insomnia, Depression, Anxiety and an increased frequency of colds and infections
+According to Livingstrong, Vitamin D deficiency may cause – Muscle aches and weakness, Tiredness and chronic fatigue, Inflammation, Insomnia, Depression, Anxiety and an increased frequency of colds and infections

 Talk therapy, particularly cognitive behaviour therapy (CBT), can effectively treat SAD.

-Selective serotonin reuptake inhibitors (SSRIs) are the type of antidepressant most commonly used to treat SAD.
+Selective serotonin reuptake inhibitors (SSRIs) are the type of antidepressant most commonly used to treat SAD

 Disclaimer:

-I am not a medical professional, and cannot give medical advice.
+We are not a medical professional, and cannot give medical advice.

+This post is merely to raise awareness about SAD.
 More information can be found on the Mayoclinic website or WebMD

 Sunshine comparison